flojoy-ai/docs/docs/cloud/matlab-client.md

 `dc_id` is the identifier for the cloud based `DataContainer` here.
 This value is important in order to load the data later. `cloud.fetch_dc` returns the data still stored in the format used by the cloud.
 In order to return that data to a Matlab data type use `cloud.to_matlab`.

 The current supported types of `DataContainer` are as follows:
 `OrderedPair, OrderedTriple, DataFrame, Grayscale, Matrix, Scalar, Vector, Image`.
-Note that for `store_dc` and similar functions, the `dc_type` argument must be included in this list (including captical letters).
+Note that for `store_dc` and similar functions, the `dc_type` argument must be included in this list (including capital letters).

 For more in depth examples see [example.m](https://github.com/flojoy-ai/matlab/blob/main/examples.m).